envoyproxy/dynamic-modules-examples/README.md

 This repository serves as a reference for developers who want to create their own dynamic modules for Envoy including how to setup the project, how to build it, and how to test it, etc.

+The tracking issue for dynamic modules in general is [here](https://github.com/envoyproxy/envoy/issues/38392) where you can find more information about the current status and future plans as well as feature requests.

 ## Development

 ### Rust Dynamic Module